 But an alternative planning method is gaining mainstream popularity in the construction industry; pull planning.
 The rising substitute to CPM has been yielding solid results for many construction projects.
 One primary reason for pull planning’s success is that it prioritizes input from the entire team.
 As a result, this benefits the project by giving each team member’s expertise on what’s needed and how long each step will take.

-While pull planning can help the project run smoother, it can take groundwork to lay out in the beginning.
-In our blog, we dive into a thorough overview of the concept and provide you with a step-by-step guide to getting started with pull planning on your next project.
+While the method can help the project run smoother, it can take groundwork to lay out in the beginning.
+In our blog, we dive into a thorough overview of the concept and provide you with a step-by-step guide to getting started with the method on your next project.

 Pull planning works as a scheduling tool for the Last Planner System (LPS), which is based on a collaborative approach to managing a project.
-As mentioned, collaboration is the primary driver of pull planning.
+As mentioned, collaboration is the primary driver of the method.
 It shifts the process from focusing on an individual level to focus on the team.
 The method helps you get buy-in from everyone at the start of a project.

 In LPS, the “last planners” are the ones completing the work in the planning stage of the project.
 By doing this, LPS makes it easier to determine problems and helps the project run smoothly and stick to deadlines.